Welcome Back, Madera Restaurants

-Black Bear Diner is currently open for take-out only, Monday through Sunday, from 8 a.m.-2 p.m.
-Dine-in is coming soon and they are hiring for all positions, experience preferred.
-For more info or to place an order, call 675-1332.
+Former Maderan Leonel Ruiz takes a selfie with Victor Alejandre of Taqueria Chavinda as he donates masks for the restaurant employees.
+Taqueria Chavinda is open for business.
+For more details, call 673-1615.

-As the restaurants in our fine city of Madera begin to open while still practicing social distancing and other requirements, some establishments are still doing online, curbside and take-out only.
-For details call for more information.
+Driving around Madera this past week, I noticed a majority of restaurants are open and eagerly await arrival for a sit-down dining experience, all while still practicing social distancing and other requirements.
+However, there are some establishments that are still doing online, curbside and take-out only.

-I look forward to the day when we can all walk into our favorite restaurant and sit right down with family and friends to enjoy some great food and company.
-Supporting each other for a stronger Madera.

-For a list of businesses that are open to serve our community look for our Saturday’s edition.
+For a list of Madera businesses that are open in the community, look in Saturday’s edition of The Madera Tribune.

 Burrito King, 674-7596